King County Council incumbents Reagan Dunn, Kathy Lambert, Pete von Reichbauer lead primary challengers

 Three long-serving conservative incumbents on the Metropolitan King County Council look poised to make it to the Nov.
-2 general election, as each one, facing multiple progressive challengers, led their primary contests Tuesday night.
+2 general election, as each, facing multiple progressive challengers, led their primary contests Tuesday night.

-Councilmembers Pete von Reichbauer, Kathy Lambert and Reagan Dunn each led in their district, but Lambert, in particular, could be looking at a challenging general election, at least based on Tuesday night’s results.
+Councilmembers Pete von Reichbauer, Kathy Lambert and Reagan Dunn led in their districts, but Lambert, in particular, could be looking at a challenging general election, at least based on Tuesday night’s results.

 The elections have the potential to remake the nine-member nonpartisan County Council.
 Von Reichbauer, Lambert and Dunn represent the council’s conservative bloc.
 All three have previously been elected as Republicans, but the county, even in its more rural districts, continues to shift Democratic, at least in national and state-level elections.